 Domestic Violence Trials: When the Victim Refuses to Testify

-A victim's refusal to testify doesn't end the case.
+A victim's refusal to testify doesn't automatically end a domestic violence case.
+Discover how prosecutors proceed without the victim's testimony.

 Can a Domestic Violence Victim Refuse to Testify?

-Domestic violence victims can, and often do, refuse to testify.
-In certain cases, the prosecutor could decide to subpoena the victim and compel (force) them to testify—but having a terrified or hostile victim on the stand isn't always the best approach.
-And if the victim is a spouse, the prosecutor might not be able to compel their testimony due to spousal privilege.
+Yes, a domestic violence victim can refuse to testify in a criminal case against their abuser.
+But the prosecutor could decide to subpoena the victim and compel (force) them to testify.
+Prosecutors won't always do this though, as having a terrified or hostile victim on the stand isn't always the best approach.

-The prosecutor can still file charges against the alleged abuser even if the victim recants or refuses to testify.
-If the prosecutor can't rely on having the victim's testimony, they must decide if enough other evidence exists to prove the case beyond a reasonable doubt.
+Yes, the prosecutor can still file charges against the alleged abuser even if the victim recants or refuses to testify.
+If the prosecutor can't rely on having the victim's testimony, they must decide whether enough other evidence exists to prove the case beyond a reasonable doubt.

 Even without the victim's testimony, the prosecutor might have sufficient evidence to move forward, including physical evidence, witness statements, recordings, and digital evidence.

-A prosecutor will also consider the defendant's criminal record when deciding whether to continue with a domestic violence prosecution.
+A defendant’s criminal record is an important consideration when deciding whether to continue with a domestic violence prosecution.
 The defendant's past becomes particularly relevant when the prior convictions are for domestic violence crimes, especially when the prosecutor believes that evidence of these past crimes can be brought to the jury's attention (whether the past convictions will be admissible at trial depends on the state law and the prosecutor's approach to proving the case).

 Only Circumstantial Evidence

-In some cases, the absence of this testimony leaves the prosecutor with an entirely circumstantial case; that is, although the remaining evidence (such as a police officer's testimony about observing scratches and bruises on the spouse) is consistent with domestic violence, other explanations exist that do not involve the commission of domestic violence (such as a bad fall).
+In some cases, the absence of this testimony leaves the prosecutor with an entirely circumstantial case.
+Say a police officer's testimony about observing scratches and bruises on the spouse is consistent with domestic violence, but other explanations exist that don't involve the commission of domestic violence (such as a bad fall).
+In this instance, the prosecutor might not be able to convince a jury to convict.

 Defendant Can Take the Fifth